pvega62/pvega62.github.io/samples/technical-writing/software/Installing-and-Applying-a-Theme-to-Google-Chrome.md

 ![The homepage of the Chrome Web Store, displaying various themes.](https://github.com/user-attachments/assets/0b760c34-086d-4d86-b79f-1f916e4d5c39)

-As an example, we'll use the [**Mountain Crows**](https://chromewebstore.google.com/detail/mountain-crows/jacdiigkgnaeogddahbegppegpeolhkl) theme.
+As an example, this guide will use the [**Mountain Crows**](https://chromewebstore.google.com/detail/mountain-crows/jacdiigkgnaeogddahbegppegpeolhkl) theme.

-6. After selecting your theme, click **Add to Chrome**.
-A banner will confirm the installation.
-To return to your previous theme, click **Undo**.
+A banner confirms the installation.

 ![The "Add to Chrome" button on a theme's page in the Chrome Web Store.](https://github.com/user-attachments/assets/f27b92f6-6c78-4c3d-ba82-0f01d65d4688)
 ![A confirmation banner reading "Added to Chrome" with an "Undo" button.](https://github.com/user-attachments/assets/726e0acf-b83c-4e77-93a1-32c3c6d421cb)